 Technical potential means energy savings and demand savings relative to an electric utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from a theoretical construct that assumes all feasible measures are adopted by customers of the electric utility regardless of cost or customer preference.

+Total resource cost test means a test of the cost-effectiveness of demand-side programs that compares the sum of avoided utility costs plus avoided probable environmental costs to the sum of all incremental costs related to the end-use measures that are implemented due to the program or related to the rates (including both electric utility and participant contributions), plus utility costs to administer, deliver, and evaluate each demand-side program to quantify the net savings obtained by substituting the demand-side program for supply-side resources.

 Transmission losses means the amount of real power, expressed as a percentage, that is lost in transmission facilities, when delivering energy to load.

 Uncertain factor means any event, circumstance, situation, relationship, causal linkage, price, cost, value, response, or other relevant quantity which can materially affect the outcome of resource planning decisions, about which electric utility planners and decisionmakers have incomplete or inadequate information at the time a decision must be made.